middletemplelibrary/A-Gentlemans-Library/README.md

 <br><br>
 Many of the early fellows of the Royal Society were also interested in alchemy; they described themselves as natural philosophers- educated, professional men of gentry.
 Like alchemist before them, they conducted experiments and published their findings in the journal <cite>Philosophical Transactions of the Royal Society</cite>.
 <param ve-image
-      label="An elderly alchemist sitting next to his equipment.”
+      label="Image An elderly alchemist sitting next to his equipment.”
 Engraving by C. Weigel, 1698.
 Courtesy of the Wellcome Collection Public Domain " url="https://github.com/user-attachments/assets/0c1f0984-fe38-4b50-bdd0-a6475456af7d">

-## 24. Johann Daniel Mylius (1583-1642), Philosophia Reformata (1622) From the collection of Robert Ashley (1565-1641)
+## 24. Johann Daniel Mylius (1583-1642), <cite>Philosophia Reformata</cite> (1622) From the collection of Robert Ashley (1565-1641)
 This edition of Johann Daniel Mylius’ <cite>Philosophia Reformata</cite> was published in Frankfurt in 1622.
 Mylius who was born in Wetter, Germany was a composer and writer of alchemy.
 He was the brother-in-law and student of Johann Hartmann, Professor of Chymiatria at the University of Marburg.
 <br><br>
-The <cite>Philosophia Reformata</cite> is an edition of the 15th-century alchemical work, <cite>Scala Philosophorum</cite> (Ladder of the Philosophers).
+The <cite>Philosophia Reformata</cite> is an edition of the 15th-century alchemical work, Scala Philosophorum (Ladder of the Philosophers).
 It is illustrated with twelve alchemical engravings, including the chemical wedding (see below).
 This sequence was originally intended to decorate a later work, the <cite>Twelve Keys of Basil Valentine</cite>.
 The addition of titles which corresponded to the first four steps of the Scala: Calcination, Dissolution, Separation, and Conjunction enabled Mylius to repurpose this sequence for his <cite>Philosophia Reformata</cite>.
 <br><br>
-Alchemy was practiced in Europe as early as the fourteenth century and had reached its zenith by the time the <cite>Philosophia</cite> Reformata was published in the seventeenth century.
+Alchemy was practiced in Europe as early as the fourteenth century and had reached its zenith by the time the <cite>Philosophia Reformata</cite> was published in the seventeenth century.
 Alchemy focused on the concept of transmutation, the ability of one element to transform into another.
 It was a precursor to modern chemistry, and the methods and instruments used had a significant impact on the development of scientific tools.
 <param ve-image
-      label="caption here"
+      label="Image from the 'Philosophia Reformata' (1622)."
       url="https://github.com/user-attachments/assets/c92a8624-3218-414f-a835-1ce0a834ddc5">

 ## 25. The Royal Society 1660 -